ocoffey/csc-211-su18/assignments/a03/readme.md

 1. Basic Calculator.
 This program will act as a basic calculator, by working in three steps.
 First prompt the user for `a`, then the operator of their choosing, then `b`.
 Once you have these three elements, output the result of the operation to the command line in the form `"<a> <operator> <b> = <c>"` where `c` is the resulting value.

 1. Adding ASCII.
-Write a program that reads a sequence of characters from the standard input, then computes the sum of each vowel the input sequence.
+Write a program that reads a sequence of characters from the standard input, then computes the sum of each vowel in the input sequence.
 Print this sum to the command line.

 1. Interval.
 Write a program that reads a floating point number and prints `yes` if the number is in the interval [-1,1), and `no` otherwise.